Sonnet 5 vs Haiku 4.5 vs Opus 5: Which Claude Model Wins? (July 2026)

 Where does Fable 5 fit?

-Fable 5 — restored globally on July 1, 2026 after a 19-day suspension — is a Mythos-class model that sits above the Opus tier entirely (SWE-bench Pro: 80.3% vs Opus 4.8's 69.2%).
-It is the most capable Claude model generally available.
-The catch is billing: through July 7 it's included for up to 50% of weekly usage limits on Pro, Max, Team, and select Enterprise plans; after that it moves to credits-based billing, and API use requires accepting a 30-day data-retention term for safety monitoring.
+Fable 5 is a Mythos-class model that sits above the Opus tier entirely (SWE-bench Pro: 80.3% vs Opus 4.8's 69.2%).
+It is Anthropic's most intelligent generally available model.
+The catch is billing: since July 20 it stays included (at reduced limits) only on Max and Team Premium plans; Pro and Team Standard access it via API credits at $10/$50 per million tokens, and API use requires accepting a 30-day data-retention term for safety monitoring.

-Practical rule: treat Fable 5 as the escalation above Opus 4.8 — the model for the sessions where capability is worth paying for separately.
-For the full restoration story, billing tiers, and the data-retention caveat, see our Claude Fable 5 explainer.
+The arrival of Opus 5 changes the escalation math: Opus 5 delivers close to Fable 5's frontier capability at half its API price, and on some agentic-coding benchmarks it even edges ahead.
+Practical rule: treat Opus 5 as the workhorse ceiling, and reserve Fable 5 for the sessions where the deepest reasoning is worth paying for separately.
+For the full story, billing tiers, and the data-retention caveat, see our Claude Fable 5 explainer.

 The decision tree